Energetic/Funny/Emotional/Motivated/Creative/Active/Scared/Growing up way too fast!

 As you get ready for school in the morning, you take great care to make sure what you wear and how you fix your hair will not invite jokes and laughs from your classmates.
 You keep your head down in school to make sure you don't look the wrong person in the eye.
 You are embarrassed because you didn't know the answer in class.
 You are the only one of your friends who does not have a boyfriend or girlfriend.
 And to top it off, when you get home from school you can't seem to do anything right.
 People all around you (including yourself) are placing nearly impossible expectations on everything you do.
 You need help!
 But you are not alone.
 Teens actually thrive when they form a connection with someone who they feel safe talking to.

 Peer & Family Relationships

 Adolescents often need help with:

 Adolescents are often looking to be heard and supported without judgment.
-All three of us have an uncanny ability to connect with adolescents in a way that makes them feel cared for and encourages them to talk openly.
+All four of us have an uncanny ability to connect with adolescents in a way that makes them feel cared for and encourages them to talk openly.
 We also speak honestly to adolescents; they know that we are being real with them.

 The Kids Aren’t Alright